Thursday, June 30, 2016

 Hangman is hit and miss for me.
-After watching the very similar Ratter, I found both have quite equal elements.
-Both are very slow burn in their build up toward a rather dark ending.
+After watching the very similar Ratter, I found both have quite similar elements.
+Both are very slow burn in their build-up toward a rather dark ending.
 The end of the movies both are the elements that made me enjoy parts of the film.
 The performances are also worth noting from both films.
 Hangman is just slightly more violent.
 Both are worth a once off watch but you'll either love or hate both movies depending on their endings.

 Thursday, June 16, 2016

 Emma is a student who has recently moved to Brooklyn and into her new apartment.
 Far from home, she is currently studying and adjusting to her new life in the big city.
 Little does Emma realise that she may not be alone in her new apartment.
 Someone has been watching her every move and hacked into every piece of her technology.
 As her stalker becomes more obsessed with her.
 His invasion of her privacy escalates to horrifying heights.

 I'm one of those horror movie fans that is incredibly torn when it comes to the whole Found Footage sub-genre.
 I applaud the original Blair Witch Project as a masterpiece of psychological horror.
 It also had one of the most creepy, intelligent, and mysterious campaigns leading up to its eventual blockbuster release back in 1999.
 It's also said to be one of the pioneering films that gave birth to Found Footage.
 I'm also a fan of the first Paranormal Activity and the Spanish horror film REC.
 Paranormal Activity kind of breathed new life into the Found Footage film.